wrex/rexs.tips/content/en/guitar/tests/_index.md

 Note that you can always reference (link to) one exercise from any other, as well as from any _Zettel_.

+## The focus list

+The five items on your `focus list` should be _exercises_ that you can complete within a single practice session.
+That doesn't mean you shouldn't have higher level goals on your focus list!

+I use longer-term goals as headings/categories on my `focus list` with individual exercises below each heading.
+For example, I currently want to focus on _timing_ and _tunes_ over the long haul, so I've currently got two items under the "timing" header, and one under "tunes".

+I change out the items under a given heading much more frequently than I change the headings themselves, but I _never have more than five exercises on the list at a time._

+**You may replace any item on your `focus list` whenever you want,** but never allow yourself more than 5 things on the list (fewer is even better).

+The `focus list` accomplishes three things:

+* You'll never stop practicing something without a _conscious_ decision (as opposed to forgetting about it because you were distracted by something else).
+* You'll never be at a loss for _what_ to practice.
+* You'll never feel overwhelmed because you're studying too many things at once.
+If you're working with a teacher, don't be afraid to tell him or her that you _don't_ want to work on something new because your focus list is full!

 ## The Zettelkasten

 I don't want to be _too_ prescriptive since I'm figuring this out for myself as